The Pitchfork Disney

 The Pitchfork Disney is a 1991 stage play by Philip Ridley.
 It was his first professional stage work, having also produced work as a visual artist, novelist, filmmaker, and scriptwriter for film and radio.
 The play premiered at the Bush Theatre in London, UK in 1991 and was directed by Matthew Lloyd, who directed most of Ridley's subsequent early plays.

-Although initially met with negative critical reviews from for its script, the production was enthusiastically received by predominantly young audiences, making it something of a controversial hit.
-Overtime the play has come to be regarded as a seminal work in the confrontational 1990s style and sensibility of British drama termed in-yer-face theatre.
+Although initially met with negative critical reviews for its script, the production was enthusiastically received by predominantly young audiences, making it something of a controversial hit.
+Over time, the play has come to be regarded as a seminal work in the confrontational 1990s style and sensibility of British drama termed in-yer-face theatre.

 The play is the first entry in Ridley's unofficially titled "East End Gothic Trilogy", followed by The Fastest Clock in the Universe and Ghost from a Perfect Place.

 In 2015 the script was republished as part of the Methuen Drama Modern Classics series, recognising the play's impact on modern British theatre.

 Synopsis

 The play opens with the characters of Presley and Haley, two adults living alone in the East End of London.
 They lead a childish fantasy existence, subsisting mostly on chocolate.
 Their parents died a decade before, although their exact fate is not described.
 They tell each other stories and discuss their dreams and fears.

 From their window, they see two men, one of whom is apparently sick.
 Agitated, Haley sucks on a drugged dummy and goes to sleep.
 Despite their fear of outsiders, Presley brings the sick man in, who promptly vomits on the floor.
 The man introduces himself as Cosmo Disney, and explains that he and his partner are showmen.
 His sickness is caused by the fact that his particular talent consists of eating insects and small animals.
 Cosmo emotionally manipulates Presley who tells Cosmo about a recurring dream he has, involving a serial killer named 'The Pitchfork Disney'.

 Almost immediately after Presley finishes his story, Cosmo's partner arrives—a huge, masked, apparently mute figure named Pitchfork Cavalier.
 His act is simply taking his mask off to reveal his hideously deformed face.
 He sings a wordless song, dances with the unconscious Haley and eats some chocolate.
 Cosmo convinces Presley to accompany Pitchfork to the shops, promising friendship.
 As soon as they leave, Cosmo performs a sexual assault on Haley by inserting one of his fingers soaked in medicine into her mouth.
-Presley unexpectedly returns and realises Cosmo's true motives, and breaks the finger with which be assaulted Haley.
+Presley unexpectedly returns and, realising Cosmo's true motives, breaks the finger with which he had assaulted Haley.
 Cosmo flees.
 Pitchfork briefly returns, terrifies Presley and then leaves.
-Haley awakes, and the two express their fear.
+Haley awakes and both her and Presley express their fear.